ACA Acupuncture & Wellness

 What is Traditional Chinese Medicine (TCM)?

-Traditional Chinese Medicine (TCM) is based on over 3000 years of studying every aspect in the body: internal & external anatomy and the flow of Qi (energy).
+Traditional Chinese Medicine (TCM) is based on over 3,000 years of studying every aspect in the body: internal and external anatomy, and the flow of Qi (energy).
 TCM modalities include acupuncture, Chinese herbs, moxibustion, cupping, and Qigong.
 The foundation for TCM is that Qi (pronounced “Chee”), or the life energy, flows through the body.
 This energy flows in channels known as meridians that connect all of our major organs.
 When there’s blockage or imbalance of qi, there’s pain or illness.
 TCM practitioners utilize their modalities to remove blockage or imbalance to treat illnesses.

 Does acupuncture work?

-The World Health Organization recognizes almost one hundred diseases, symptoms, or conditions for which acupuncture is effective.
-Much of the research on acupuncture and Chinese herbal medicine is being conducted by universities, research institutions, and the National Institutes of Health.
-There is increasing scientific evidence proving the efficacy of acupuncture for the treatment of medical ailments, including chemotherapy-induced nausea, autoimmune disorders, chronic back pain, hypertension, and allergic rhinitis.
+The World Health Organization (WHO) recognizes almost one hundred diseases, symptoms, or conditions for which acupuncture is effective.
+Much of the research on acupuncture and Chinese herbal medicine is being conducted by universities, research institutions, and the National Institutes of Health (NIH.)
+There is increasing scientific evidence proving the efficacy of acupuncture for the treatment of medical ailments including chemotherapy-induced nausea, autoimmune disorders, chronic back pain, hypertension, and allergic rhinitis.

 How many acupuncture treatments do I need?